Expert Surgical Care, Right Here in Our Office

 Wisdom Tooth Extractions

 One of the most common oral surgeries we perform is wisdom tooth removal.
-These third molars often lack space to erupt, causing pain, crowding, infection, or damage to nearby teeth.
+These third molars often lack space to erupt, which can lead to pain, crowding, infection, or damage to nearby teeth.
 At Family Smile Centers, we perform simple and impacted extractions in-office and use advanced imaging to plan a treatment tailored to you.

 - Persistent jaw pain or pressure